 This video has a comprehensive neck stretch, and two exercises you can do to fix your forward head posture.

-5 Steps Easy Steps to Fix Forward Head Posture
+Stretches and Exercises to Fix Forward Head Posture

-1. Release the Tight Neck Muscles on the Side
+1. Release the Tight Neck Muscles

 First, you need to locate the muscle.
-The muscle starts just behind the ear around the ear lobe and runs down the front of your neck.
-If you located it properly, when you squeeze it near the top it should feel rather thick then gets thinner as you run down it.
+The muscle starts just behind the ear around the earlobe and runs down the front of your neck.
+If you have located it properly, when you squeeze it near the top it should feel rather thick then gets thinner as you run down it.

 To release it, simply run your fingers up and down it applying a bit of pressure.
 After running your fingers back a forth a few times, make tiny circles with your fingers on the muscle, then make your way down to the base of the neck.
 You only need to do this for a minute or so.